hamzeen/simple-jwt-app/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-A sample JWT web app that can be use to demonstrate how to escalate permissions by cracking and forging JWT tokens
+A sample JWT web app that can be use to demonstrate how JWT tokens work

 ## Idea